3D PRINTING CAR PARTS

 The air intake inlet is then connected to the intake manifold.
 The model was made by Johnny379 and can be found here on Thingiverse as well.

-Once completed we added an LCD touch screen and Raspberry Pi to the 3d printed dashboard.
-We plan to swap our DME ECU to a Speedunio that can interface with the Raspberry Pi to display different digital gauges.
+Once 3d printed, an LCD touch screen and Raspberry Pi were added to the 3d printed dashboard.
+We also plan to swap out the BMW DME ECU to a Speedunio that can interface with the Raspberry Pi to display different digital gauges.

 Most beginners start with PLA filament because it's easy to print with.
 However, PLA can’t withstand the weather or the hot sun or wet environments.

-Note: The downside to ABS is that it's a little harder to print with, but with higher hot end, bed heat, and an enclosure you’ll have successful results.
+PRO TIP: The downside to ABS is that it's harder to print with, but with a hotter hot end, bed heat, and an enclosure ABS is much easier to print.

 There’s also PEGT which has some weather-resistant properties but is said to print more easily than ABS.
 However, some have mixed results depending on filament selection.